-In connection with the Quarterly Report of View, Inc. (the "Company") on Form 10-Q/A for the quarter ended September 30, 2020, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Rao Mulpuri, Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C.
+In connection with the Quarterly Report of View, Inc. (the "Company") on Form 10-Q/A for the quarter ended December 31, 2020, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Rao Mulpuri, Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to my knowledge:

-- (1) the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(1) the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

-Date: June 21, 2021 /s/ Rao Mulpuri
+(2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Name: Rao Mulpuri
+/s/ Rao Mulpuri

-Title: Chief Executive Officer (Principal Executive Officer)
+Name: Rao Mulpuri Title: Chief Executive Officer and Chairman of the Board (Principal Executive Officer)